 My areas of interest and research include silent and classic cinema, women’s film history, feminist film history, Hollywood and stardom.
 I am a guest lecturer at the National Film and Television School and I also introduce films, take part in panel discussions, and lecture on film and journalism at UK universities and public events.
 My diary is here.
 I am a member of Women and Film History International.
 Currently I am very interested in film star graves and memorials.

-I also introduce films, take part in panel discussions, lecture on film and journalism at UK universities and public events, and I have appeared on BBC radio (Radio 4, Radio 5 Live, the World Service) and TV as well as NPR and Monocle radio.
+I am a regular guest on BBC Radio 4’s arts programmes, and Radio 3’s Free Thinking.
+I have also appeared on Woman’s Hour, the Today Programme, BBC Radio 5 Live, the World Service and BBC TV News as well as NPR and Monocle radio.

 I am on the board of the Bill Douglas Cinema Museum in Exeter, and a member of the advisory board for the Centre for Film Aesthetics and Cultures at the University of Reading.
 In 2018 I was elected to the jury of the Cinema Ritrovato DVD Awards .